 Losing weight helps to prevent or reverse the risk of having these health issues.

 Hirsutism: Excessive or superfluous male-pattern hair growth defines what hirsutism is in women.
-It is considered to be abnormal ranging from mild to severe.
+Furthermore, it is considered to be abnormal ranging from mild to severe.

 The areas mostly affected are facial (upper lip, chin) chest, back, and legs.
 In mild cases there may be only a few strands of hair.
-Severe cases create more cause for concern.
+On the other hand, severe cases create more cause for concern.

 Obesity and hirsutism are both bothersome conditions to people who are afflicted.
-They deal with inner conflicts and the outward cosmetic appearance.
+For example, they are dealing with inner conflicts and the outward cosmetic appearance.

 Obesity Concerns | Inner and Outer Conflicts

 Obesity, depending on the severity and cause, may result in severe health issues.
-Any one of the diseases mentioned above or others could lead to even more complications.
+And any one of the diseases mentioned above or others could lead to even more complications.

 The outward appearance is not a problem to everyone.
 Some embrace it as a normal lifestyle while others have a difficult time coping.